A Tale of Love, Art, and Anarchy

 To explain, it must be understood that most of Vincent’s letters were sent to his younger brother Theo.
 Theo supported Vincent in every way, most notably, with cash.
 As such, Vincent considered himself employed by Theo and diligently reported to him all his expenses and described, in detail, all the works he produced except for a two year period when they lived together in the Montmartre suburb of Paris.
 Obviously, as they were living together, there was no need to communicate with letters.
 This is most unfortunate for two reasons.
-We are denied Vincent’s self-description of discovering his sense of color, of making the leap from moderately talented craftsman to artistic genius.
-And he would have provided us with a fascinating record of the day-to-day activities of Montmartre, one of the most exotic and entertaining places that ever existed.
+We are denied Vincent’s self-description of discovering his sense of colour, of making the leap from moderately talented craftsman to artistic genius, and he would have provided us with a fascinating record of the day-to-day activities of Montmartre, one of the most exotic and entertaining places that ever existed.

-In 1886, when Vincent arrived, the artistic community was still abuzz over a new, scientific color theory that had been presented by Georges Seurat.
-He would be unveiling his wall-sized masterpiece, ‘Sunday Afternoon on the Island of the Grand Jatte’, to the general public in two months.
-The event was so controversial, some of the other artists removed their work from the exhibition in protest.
+When Vincent arrived, the artistic community was still abuzz over a new, scientific colour theory that had been presented by Georges Seurat.
+He would be unveiling his wall-sized masterpiece, ‘A Sunday Afternoon on the Island of La Grande Jatte’, at the Eighth Impressionist Exhibition in a little over two months.
+The painting was so controversial among the original Impressionists, some of them removed their works in protest.

-In the mid 1800’s a new technology was beginning to mature that put all artists to shame.
-That technology was photography and an image produced by a good camera was incomparable.
+In the mid 1800s, a new technology was beginning to mature that put all artists to shame.
+That technology was photography, and an image produced by a good camera was incomparable.
 For the first time, everyone had the opportunity to see an exact replica of whatever the camera was pointed at, rather than a somewhat flattering version of the artist's quasi-reality.
-Even more threatening, new uses for photography were continually being found, so it was constantly in the news.
-For example, there was a horse race in Paris in 1885 whose winner was decided by a photograph, a ‘photo finish’.
+Even more threatening, as new uses for photography were continually being found, it was constantly in the news.
+For example, in the previous year, Louis-Jean Delton became one of the first to photograph the end of a horse race at the Longchamp, Grande Prix de Paris, one of the early attempts to obtain a ‘photo finish’.

-Using style, composition, color, choice of subject material, in whatever combination, in each his, or her, own way, they were able to create a more full and emotional viewing experience than could ever be achieved with a photograph, let alone the old, rigidly structured paintings of the past.
+Using style, composition, colour, choice of subject material, in whatever combination, in each his or her own way, they were able to create a more full and emotional viewing experience than could ever be achieved with a photograph, let alone the old, rigidly structured paintings of the past.
 As logical as it seems today, at the time, it was absolutely revolutionary and extremely threatening to the existing artistic community.
 Traditional artists spent years learning skills to become good enough to produce paintings on par with those hanging in the museums and galleries of the day.
 Art dealers had the benefit of hundreds of years of history to explain what good art was and why one painting was worth five francs and another, fifty thousand.

 Opposition to the new work was dramatic.
-Not only was this new style of painting not accepted for exhibition at the annual Salon nor any of the established galleries, they were ridiculed unmercifully.
+Not only was the new style of painting not accepted for exhibition at the annual Salon nor any of the established galleries, it was ridiculed unmercifully.
 One cartoon shows a pregnant woman being rushed out of a gallery for fear of harming the unborn baby.
 This was particularly vexing for Theo van Gogh.
-As manager of one of the galleries of one of the most respected art dealers in the world, he was expected to keep pushing the company's product even though he saw the beauty and huge potential of the new works, not to mention his very own brother, Vincent, would go on to become one of the most successful in applying this new philosophy of painting.
+As a gallery manager for one of the most respected art purveyors in the world, he was expected to keep pushing the company's product even though he saw the beauty and huge potential of the new works, not to mention his brother, Vincent, would go on to become one of the most successful in applying the new philosophy of painting.

 The famous incident in which part of his ear was cut off remains a mystery.
-We do not know if it was on purpose or not.
+We do not know if it was self-inflected, or not.
 In a letter to Theo about five months after the incident, Vincent said the doctor who first treated him mentioned another case where someone had injured his ear during an epileptic seizure.
-Some even think Gauguin was involved as they were living together and Gauguin was an avid fencer who had his equipment with him at the time.
-The fact that Vincent was shaving his beard during this period of his life, only adds more uncertainty.
-The one thing we know for sure is that the ear incident coincided with the first episode of whatever malady afflicted him.
+Some think Gauguin was involved as they were living together, and Gauguin, being an avid fencer, had all his equipment with him at the time.
+The fact that Vincent was shaving his beard during this period only adds more uncertainty.
+The one thing we know for certain is the ear incident coincided with the first episode of whatever malady afflicted him.

 Yes, when provoked, Vincent could raise his voice and argue in four different languages, yet he was so thoughtful of those who viewed his paintings, knowing the problems they would have trying to pronounce his last name correctly, he signed his works, simply, ‘Vincent’.
-Many times when asked to explain his work he would say, “My main goal is to leave the canvas more valuable after I’m through with it than it was before I started.”
-Such was the politeness and self-effacing humor of Vincent van Gogh.
+Many times when asked to explain his work he would say, ‘My main goal is to leave the canvas more valuable after I’m through with it than it was before I started.’
+Such was the politeness and self-effacing humour of Vincent van Gogh.